Some open source robots we will discuss at this workshop. From top to bottom and left to right:

 Submission Details:

-• Papers should be submitted via OpenReview. (in preparaion)
+• Papers should be submitted via OpenReview.

 • Videos and other external materials can be submitted with papers.